michaelgrosner/tribeca/README.md

 See [configuration](https://github.com/ctubio/Krypto-trading-bot/tree/master/etc#configuration-options) section while setting up the configuration options in your new config file `etc/K.json`.

 `npm start` will run `K.js` in the background using [forever](https://www.npmjs.com/package/forever).
-But also it will auto run `npm install` to install all local dependencies in `build` folder and compile the application in `app` folder if it was not already done before.
+But also it will auto run `make install` to install all local dependencies in `build` folder and compile the application in `app` folder if it was not already done before.

 Feel free to run `npm stop` or `npm restart` anytime, and don't forget to [read the fucking manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/MANUAL.md).

 Troubleshooting:

- * Do not install or execute the application as root; if you really want to install as root use `npm install --unsafe-perm`.

  * Create a temporary [swap file](https://stackoverflow.com/questions/17173972/how-do-you-add-swap-to-an-ec2-instance) (after install you can swapoff) if the installation fails with error: `virtual memory exhausted: Cannot allocate memory`.

- * Run `rm -rf node_modules && npm install` if the application stops working after `make latest` (sometimes outdated dependencies are not deleted).
+ * Run `rm -rf node_modules && make install` if the application stops working after `make latest` (sometimes outdated dependencies are not deleted).

  * If there is no wallet data on a given exchange, do a manual buy/sell order first using the website of the exchange.